 the study of: Abstracta,

 Causation, Location, Mereology, Modality, Ontology, Time, and Topology.
-I have also written about Aesthetics, Linguistics, and Philosophy of Religion.
 For more information on what I'm working on, please visit my research page.

 When not doing Philosophy, I'm frequently organising Philosophy events, strength training, or learning about (though not always utilising knowledge of) nutrition.
 I have a website of easy, healthy recipes here.